This site is dedicated to the BEST, most decorated club, with the BEST fans, in MLS history.

 Alexandria, Virginia, United States

-D.C.
-United: Hello and Welcome!
-I have been an Avid D.C.
-United fan since 1996.
+Welcome!
+I have been an avid Washington Capitals fan since 1977, when I attended my first game at Capital Centre, in Landover, MD, just 5 minutes from where I grew up in Bowie.
+I held season tickets from 81-92 there, in section 126, L. I then held season tickets from 99, until 07 at Verizon Center, first in 410 H, then in 408 E, then 408 A. This blog gets its name from where my seats have always been..."Behind The Goal Line".
 Being born and raised here in Washington, D.C.
-I also am an ardent & lifelong Capitals, Nationals, and Redskins fan.
-This blog is not intended to be a "news" source, or anything of that nature, rather, it is just one lifelong fan and supporter's musings, opinions, thoughts, rants, perspectives, and observations on all things D.C.
-United from on the pitch, in the stands, to the front office, around MLS, & some USMNT stuff too!
-I will attempt to keep this updated at least once weekly, so check back often as this is a work in progress and were just getting started!
-To learn more about me, please visit my home page linked at the far bottom right.
-Here's hoping for a gr8 2008 for D.C.
-United!!!!!!
+I also am an ardent & lifelong D.C.
+United, Nationals, and Redskins fan.
+This blog is not intended to be a "news" source, or anything of that nature, rather, it is just one lifelong fan and supporter's musings, opinions, thoughts, rants, perspectives, and observations on all things Caps, from on the ice, in the stands, to the front office, and around the NHL too.
+I will attempt to keep this updated as often as I can, so check back often as this is a work in progress.

 Saturday, February 16, 2008